nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 The C2M2 Level 1 is described using a [Frictionless datapackage specification](http://frictionlessdata.io/data-package/), which permits various additional tooling to be devised around it.
 In the case that your data is already accessible in a large table, it may, in some cases, be simpler to construct mysql views from your data that are oriented in a C2M2 compliant manner and can be validated with datapackages.
 Here however, we will demonstrate producing a C2M2-compliant datapackage directly from the LINCS REST API.

 A python helper class was devised to simplify codification of C2M2-compliant datapackages using [python3.7's dataclasses](https://docs.python.org/3/library/dataclasses.html) which provide convenient syntax highlighting and runtime assertions to catch errors early and easily introspect the C2M2 model with python docstrings.
 This package is available [here](https://github.com/nih-cfde/FAIR/tree/master/Demos/FrictionlessDataclass) and is easily updated to future C2M2 schemas.
-This can be installed directly from github with:
+This can be installed directly from GitHub with:

 ```bash
 pip install git+git://github.com/nih-cfde/FAIR.git#egg=c2m2_frictionless&subdirectory=Demos/FrictionlessDataclass
 ```

-This is also the time to install any relevant packages for interacting with your DCC's API, in our case we'll use urllib to access the REST API.
+This is also the time to install any relevant packages for interacting with your DCC's API, in our case we will use urllib to access the REST API.

 ### Step 2: Setup an ETL script

-Here we'll outline the skeleton of an ETL script which utilizes the `c2m2_frictionless` package.
+Here we will outline the skeleton of an ETL script which utilizes the `c2m2_frictionless` package.

 extract_transform.py:
 ```python